 Our Lower Pigeon River whitewater rafting course is designed for families with younger kids looking to experience white water rafting in the Smoky Mountains for the first time.
 This course is also ideal for guests wanting to enjoy a more relaxing outdoor adventure.

-Always wear a lifejacket (or personal floatation device)
+Always wear a lifejacket (or personal flotation device)

 Your guide will go over this in your safety talk, but we wanted to emphasize the value of always wearing a lifejacket to parents planning on Gatlinburg white water rafting with kids.
 We understand that some younger kids might find the jackets uncomfortable or a nuisance to wear, but for safety purposes we require lifejackets to be worn by all members of your group throughout your entire rafting adventure.